Last updated on October 10, 2025 4:39 am

 - Drills holes into a wide variety of materials, including plastic, paper, wood, and even metal.

-- Has an easy-to-turn hand crank.
+- Highlights an easy-to-turn hand crank.

 - The enclosed gears allow for smooth operation and consistent pressure while drilling.